 Evolution Equity Partners Expands Cybersecurity Focused Investment Platform

-New York, Palo Alto, Calif. and Zurich, Germany (ots/PRNewswire) - The firm
+New York and Palo Alto, Calif. (ots/PRNewswire) - The firm expands capital base,

-expands capital base, team and access to best of breed software companies amidst
+team and access to best of breed software companies amidst growing investment

 Evolution Equity Partners (https://evolutionequity.com/) expands cybersecurity